insightsengineering/tlg-catalog/package/README.md

 This functionality relies on [`include` Quarto shortcode](https://quarto.org/docs/authoring/includes.html), [`knitr` chunk hooks](https://yihui.org/knitr/hooks/), [`knitr` option templates](https://yihui.org/knitr/options/#option-templates) and [`testthat2` snapshot testing](https://testthat.r-lib.org/articles/snapshotting.html).

-After including `envir_hook.qmd` file, there are a few new `knitr` hooks registered.
+Including `envir_hook.qmd` beforehand will register a few `knitr` hooks for the use throughout the article.
-This will not produce any visible changes in the article.
+This will not produce any visible changes to the content.
-Each time a `test` chunk template is used, it will take the specified object from the current environment and save it in the newly created environment type of object `tenv`.
+However, when evaluating code chunks where a `test` template is used, the object specified will be copied to a newly created, internal environment, `tenv`.
-At the end, the `tenv` object is saved in an `.Rds` file.
+When `save_results.qmd` is included, the `tenv` object is saved in an `.Rds` file.

 During testing, a `for` loop is run over all articles.
 If the `.Rds` file for an article is missing, the test is skipped.